nsoranzo/targetscan/README_70.txt

 	1) A tab-delimited file that lists the miRNA seed sequences and the species in which they are present.
 	2) A tab-delimited multiple sequence alignment of the 3' UTRs of genes from the desired species.

-In this directory we are providing samples of both the above files and the script uses them by default.
+In the test/input/ directory we are providing samples of both the above files and the script uses them by default.

-The sample files are: UTR_sequences_sample.txt and miR_Family_info_sample.txt If you wish to generate these files from the complete data available for download,
+The sample files are: UTR_Sequences_sample.txt and miR_Family_info_sample.txt If you wish to generate these files from the complete data available for download,
 	run the commands shown below to convert them to the correct format: